Mentoring – Page 3 – UW Graduate School Skip to content

 Postdocs Rock!
 Here are 5 Reasons Why

 Postdocs are vital members of the University of Washington ecosystem.
-During National Postdoc Appreciation Week (September 18-22), we here at the UW Office of Postdoc Affairs (OPA) in the Graduate School wanted to point out just a few of the many reasons why:
+During National Postdoc Appreciation Week (September 18-22), we here at the Graduate School wanted to point out just a few of the many reasons why:

 1. Postdocs are often the first point of contact for graduate students and undergrads working on a research team, and provide countless hours of mentorship and guidance to this next generation;